-Placement of staging, tents, lighting, portable toilets, and other structures requires approval from the Conservancy prior to event.
+Placement of staging, tents, lighting, portable toilets, and other structures requires approval from the Conservancy prior to the event.
 All canopies must be weighted instead of staked to avoid damage to electrical, irrigation, and water lines.
 A stage must be free-standing and not attach to any existing structures for support.
 No nails or staples shall be attached to any existing surface.
 Surfaces, including lawns, must be protected at all times.
-Plywood sheets or other protective barriers must be placed on the ground underneath the stage.
+Plywood sheets or other protective barriers must be placed on lawns beneath any heavy, metal, or otherwise potentially damaging infrastructure as determined necessary by the Conservancy.
 Flooring may also be required for certain activities.
 All permitted equipment for the event, including electrical cords, speakers, pop-tents, etc. must be secured/weighted to keep the public safe at all times.